-May 9, 2017 - A public open house took place which encouraged dynamic discussion with staff on various topics relating to short-term accomodations such as safety, regulations and enforcement and neighbourhood impact.
-Display boards from the open house are available offering more information on key facts identified by staff along with the public comments noted..
+In May 2017, town staff consulted with the public through an online survey and open house to discuss various topics relating to short-term accommodations such as safety, regulations and enforcement, and neighbourhood impact.
+Display boards from the open house are available offering more information on key facts identified by staff along with the public comments noted.

 A staff report to Community Services Committee (CSC) on September 18 will present information on the nature and impacts of the local short-term accommodation market, and recommend a proposed approach for new short-term accommodation regulations for Oakville, including a licensing by-law and implementation plan.

 Residents are invited to attend the CSC meeting to learn more.
 The report will be received by Town Council on September 25, 2017 with final approval of the by-law, with zoning amendments, going to Council in early 2018.